darrenangle/abide/README.md

 # Abide

+> **Note**: This is an experimental research library in active development.
+APIs may change.

 **Automatic reward functions for training LLMs to write poetry.**

 Abide is a composable constraint algebra that transforms poetic form specifications into differentiable reward signals.
 Define a form once, get verification, scoring, and natural language instructions automatically.